HReichert1/TravelTide-Mastery-Project/README.md

 |Travel Party | Solo traveler, Family/Group taveler, Solo and group traveler |
 |Family | married, children, not married, children, married, no children, not married, no children|

-**4. Additional Calculations and data changes**
+**3. Additional Calculations and data changes**
-   - re-calculation of the nights spent in a hotel without taking into consideration the time NULL values only for cancellation sessions nd hotel_booked = false
+   - re-calculation of the nights spent in a hotel without taking into consideration the time NULL values only for cancellation sessions and hotel_booked = false
    - age: calculated base on birthdate and session_end
    - time_since_signup: calculated as difference between sign_up_date and session_end
    - duration_stay: calculated in hours either from return_time and departure_time or check_in_time and check_out_time